neondatabase/website/content/docs/ai/ai-vector-search-optimization.md

 ## Conclusion

-In conclusion, `pgvector` is a powerful tool for vector similarity searches in Postgres.
-The sequential scan approach of `pgvector` performs well for small datasets but can be costly for larger ones.
+The sequential scan approach of `pgvector` can perform well for small datasets but can be costly for larger ones.
+Use this approach if you require 100% accuracy, but expect performance issues with higher volumes of queries per second.

-We explored how you can optimize your searches using HNSW or IVFFlat indexes for approximate nearest neighbor (ANN) search, noting that HNSW indexes have better query performance than IVFFlat but with tradeoffs in build time and memory usage.
+We explored how you can optimize your searches using HNSW or IVFFlat indexes for approximate nearest neighbor (ANN) search, noting that HNSW indexes have better query performance than IVFFlat but with build time and memory usage tradeoffs.

-By creating an index and testing different parameters, you can find the right balance that provides the best performance for your specific use case and dataset.
+Try different index tuning parameters to find the right balance between speed and accuracy for your specific use case and dataset.